iandow/opencv_aws_lambda/README.md

 ### Deploy Option #1 - Lambda Function with dependencies included.

-1. Edit the Lambda function code to do whatevery you want it to do.
+1. Edit the Lambda function code to do whatever you want it to do.
 ```
 vi app.py
 ```